eostermueller/selfUpdating/README.md

 label.add(new AjaxSelfUpdatingTimerBehavior(Duration.seconds(2)));
 ```

-Any suggestions for how to get around this?
+Any suggestions for how to get the browser refresh to work with a AjaxSelfUpdatingTimerBehavior?
 Thanks,
 --Erik Ostermueller